stefanwalther/easy-rest-test/docs/research.md

 ## Storage

 - Level
-- Use the adapter pattern (in memory, db or open directly)
+- Use the adapter pattern (in memory, db or open directly): https://github.com/milenvoutchev/quality-chapter-es6-design-patterns

 ## Hateoas